I’ve been maintaining a Pinterest board for World War I for a dozen years.

 The majority of pins that I see still come from Allied-army supporters.

-But I’m seeing more pins featuring photos of German troops, Italian army men, and even an Ottoman or two when the photos are of Gallipoli.This morning, I saw this article about a German soldier’s photo album that provided plenty of pin-worthy photos.
+But I’m seeing more pins featuring photos of German troops, Italian army men, and even an Ottoman or two when the photos are of Gallipoli.One morning I saw this article about a German soldier’s photo album that provided plenty of pin-worthy photos.

 The soldiers look as young and raw as they do on the Allied side.